 Growth Areas

-Thomson (1998) highlights that ENFJs who develop their tertiary Se become more grounded, present-focused, and less driven by anxiety about future relational outcomes.
+Thomson (1998) highlights that ENFJs who develop their tertiary extraverted sensing become more grounded, present-focused, and less driven by anxiety about future relational outcomes.
 This development supports spontaneity and reduces the ENFJ's tendency toward over-planning of social situations.
 Nardi (2011) adds that ENFJs who integrate physical and sensory experience into their daily routine report reduced vulnerability to stress and a more sustainable rhythm of interpersonal engagement.
 The overall trajectory of ENFJ growth, as described across these sources, involves moving from self-sacrificial service toward a more balanced model of leadership in which attending to one's own needs is understood as a prerequisite for effectively attending to others'.

 Frequently Asked Questions